robvanuden/web/source/getting-started.md

 - Generate a _.nuke_ configuration file in the root directory, which references the chosen solution file
 - Generate a [_build.ps1_](https://raw.githubusercontent.com/nuke-build/nuke/master/bootstrapping/build.ps1) and [_build.sh_](https://raw.githubusercontent.com/nuke-build/nuke/master/bootstrapping/build.sh) in the current directory
-- Copy templates for project file and [minimal build file](https://raw.githubusercontent.com/nuke-build/nuke/master/bootstrapping/Build.cs)
+- Copy templates for project file and minimal build file ([netfx](https://raw.githubusercontent.com/nuke-build/nuke/master/bootstrapping/Build.netfx.cs) or [netcore](https://raw.githubusercontent.com/nuke-build/nuke/master/bootstrapping/Build.netfx.cs))
 - Add build project to the solution file (without build configuration)

 For your own awareness, we recommend to review the applied changes using `git diff` or similar tools.

-### Troubleshooting

-The setup scripts are probably the most fragile part of your infrastructure.
-They strongly depend on your individual environment.
-If you experience any error, please [create an issue](https://github.com/nuke-build/nuke/issues/new) with all possible details (e.g., error output, operating system).
-In the meantime, you can use [nuke-build/sample](https://github.com/nuke-build/sample) as a reference to download and adapt the following files:

-- _.nuke_
-- _build.sh_
-- _build.ps1_
-- _build.cmd_
-- _build/.build.csproj_
-- _build/.build.csproj.dotsettings_
-- _build/Build.cs_

-When adding the build project to your solution, keep in mind to remove it from all build configurations.

 ## Build Execution

 Without further modifications, executing _build.ps1_ or _build.sh_ will:

-1. Download or update either the .NET Core SDK or _nuget.exe_
+1. Download or update either the .NET Core SDK or NuGet executable
 3. Restore dependencies for the build project
-2. Download and execute _Nuke.MSBuildLocator_ which locates the MSBuild executable (only required for Windows)
+2. Download and execute _Nuke.MSBuildLocator_ (only for .NET Framework tooling)
 4. Compile and execute the build project

-Various parameters can be passed to the build: `build [target] [-configuration <value>] [-nodeps]`
+Various parameters can be passed to the build: `build [targets] [-configuration <value>] [-skip [targets]]`

 - `target`: defines the target(s) to be executed; multiple targets are separated by plus sign (i.e., `compile+pack`); if no target is defined, the _default_ will be executed
 - `configuration`: defines the configuration to build.
 Default is _debug_
 - `verbosity`: supported values are `quiet`, `minimal`, `normal` and `verbose`
 - `noinit`: will only compile and execute the build project for improved debugging
-- `nodeps`: will only execute the defined targets and not their dependencies
+- `skip`: will only execute the defined targets and not their dependencies
 - `graph`: will generate a HTML view of target dependencies
 - `help`: will show further information about available targets and parameters